 Around 1745 just before Gordon of Blelack set off to join the rebellion he asked John Farquharson, an acquaintance and a noted “wizard” who is said to have lived at the Parks of Coldstone (some say he was at Carue or Nether Ruthven) to get rid of some fairies who lived in the Seelie Howe at Carue farm (on Carue Hillock).
 They were a nuisance to Gordon it seems.
 How? who knows ? maybe they just upset superstitious workmen.
 “Seelie”, supposedly from an ancient word meaning happy or lucky was a word used to refer to fairies.
 There are a number of burial cairns in the area, and what appears to be a souterrain where stone cups were said to have been found at a higher point, near Ferny Howe above Upper Ruthven, where there is also an unfinished fort.
 Perhaps the belief in fairies came from attempts to explain ancient remains and some unfortunate events in the area.

 Anyway the story is well known.
 John Farquharson persuaded them to go the Hill of Fare which they didn’t like, and as a result they cursed the Gordons and the Farquharsons.
-The curses are also well known.
+The curses in verse are also well known.

 Jacobite Rebellions took place over an extended period from 1689 onwards .
 It was only the 1745 rising which had particularly serious implications for this area.
 Some of Charles Gordon of Blelack’s story in the rebellion is shown at the link here.
 The 1745 rising is described here: Some Letters and documents here: The History of Logie Coldstone and Braes of Cromar describes how Blelack’s and Farquahrson of Monaltrie’s soldiers were in the trenches at Stirling castle.
 Leaving there the army split in two at Crief – half went on through Blair Atholl and half went over Capul Mounth from Glen Clova then on to Coldstone in Cromar and Tarland on their way North. (page 137 onwards).
 The book “A Lyon in mourning” is a collection of writing by Robert Forbes Bishop of Ross and Caithness (1708 – 1775) written after the rising.
 And this web page is about Francis Farquharson.
 Francis Farquharson was known as much as a benefactor of Deeside building roads and doing good works as for his part in the rebellion.The Farquharsons of Invercauld owned Millhead.